 Dame Kate Barker

 Tom is an advisor, consultant, researcher and writer who helps people to think differently about the big challenges facing governments worldwide.
-He is a Senior Fellow at the Institute for Government and Senior Visiting Fellow at the LSE Mannheim Centre for Criminology.
-He is author of Criminal: The truth about why people do bad things and his interest in crime stems from his time as a senior crime policy adviser in the Prime Minister’s Strategy Unit.
+He is a Senior Fellow at the Institute for Government and an Honorary Senior Lecturer at University College London’s Jill Dando Institute of Crime Science.
+He is author of Criminal: The truth about why people do bad things (Penguin 2016) and a former adviser in the Prime Minister’s Strategy Unit.

 Daria is Strategy and Market Development Director at Big Society Capital.
 There she focuses on blended capital, Social Impact Bonds, health and social care, and education.
 She previously worked in various public policy and strategy roles, most recently at New Local Government Network and the Cabinet Office Strategy Unit.
 She has also held a number of research positions and has an MPA in International Development from London School of Economic.